-About EC's Accidents & Return-to-Play Rule
+About EC's Accidents & Return to Sport Rule

-- EC has become one of the first national governing bodies for sport to release official, sport-specific guidelines on return-to-play protocols for athlete concussions. - EC's concussion-related Accidents & Return-to-Play Rule came into effect January 1, 2017 for all EC sanctioned competitions in Canada. - The full Accidents & Return-to-Play Rule can be found in the 2017 Rules of Equestrian Canada, Section A, General Regulations, Article 101
+- EC has become one of the first national governing bodies for sport to release official, sport-specific guidelines on return to Sport protocols for athlete concussions. - EC's concussion-related Accidents & Return to Sport Rule came into effect January 1, 2017 for all EC sanctioned competitions in Canada. - The full Accidents & Return to Sport Rule can be found in the 2017 Rules of Equestrian Canada, Section A, General Regulations, Article 101